 - Self-employed income for either applicant

-- In conjunction with any scheme or non-standard ownership type (for example Deposit Unlock, Shared Ownership, Genuine Bargain Price, Right to Buy and Help to Buy)
+- In conjunction with any scheme or non-standard ownership type (for example Deposit Unlock, First Homes, Shared Ownership, Genuine Bargain Price, Right to Buy and Help to Buy)

 - Interest Only

-Please note: Helping Hand is only available to first time buyers on the original purchase.
+Where Helping Hand is offered to your clients it's only available to first time buyers on the original purchase.
 It won't be available on any subsequent transactions, such as additional borrowing where standard criteria applies.

 - To find out if your client requires the higher borrowing offered by Helping Hand please use the Affordability calculator.